- What is the purpose of this program?

 Host institutions must compensate the guest teacher consistent with the pay of similarly situated teachers in the specific independent school or school district.
 Such compensation will be subsidized by Hanban in the amount of approximately $13,000 per year.

 Explanation: Pay a partial salary to the guest teacher.
 When the partial salary is combined with the $13,000 subsidy from Hanban (paid directly to the teacher), the total value of the compensation package should be consistent with the pay of a U.S. teacher with similar responsibilities and similar education teaching full-time at the same institution.
-The host institution is required to provide complimentary housing and transportation to the guest teacher for the first month of his or her stay, and provide assistance to the guest teacher in obtaining housing and transportation for the remainder of his or her term.
+The host institution is required to provide complimentary housing and transportation to the guest teacher for the first month of their stay, and provide assistance to the guest teacher in obtaining housing and transportation for the remainder of their term.

 The administrative fee paid by host institutions is used to cover the guest teacher's visa processing and medical insurance costs.
 The program insurance provided to guest teachers meets J-1 visa requirements.